gethinode/docs/content/en/docs/latest/components/accordion.md

 {{< example lang="hugo" >}}
 {{</* accordion id="accordion-default" */>}}
   {{</* accordion-item header="Accordion Item #1" show="true" */>}}
     This is the first item's accordion body.
-It supports HTML content.
-The item is shown by adding the value
-    <code>show</code> to the <code>class</code> argument.
+It supports Markdown content.
+The item is shown by adding the value `show` to the `class` argument.
   {{</* /accordion-item */>}}
   {{</* accordion-item header="Accordion Item #2" */>}}
     This is the second item's accordion body.
-It too supports HTML content.
+It too supports Markdown content.
   {{</* /accordion-item */>}}
   {{</* accordion-item header="Accordion Item #3" */>}}
     This is the third item's accordion body.